What is an Earnings Guidance?

-It is a conference call between the management of the company, investors, analysts, and media.
-The earnings calls support the information provided by the companies in their reports.
+An earnings call is a conference call between the management of a company, investors, analysts, and media.
+The earnings calls support the information provided by a company in its reports.
 During the earnings call, the management discusses the major financial results, while investors, analysts, and the media can ask questions about the main concepts or events.
 Companies usually publish the recordings of their earnings call on their respective websites.

 3. Press release

-Before the publication of financial reports and earnings call, a press release becomes available to the public.
-In the press release, information about the dates of the reports and conference call is disclosed.
+Before the publication of financial reports or an earnings call, a press release becomes available to the public.
+In the press release, information about the dates of the reports and the conference call is disclosed.
 In addition, the main past financial results and earnings guidance are provided.

 Although earnings guidance is a vital source of information from the company’s insiders, an analyst or an investor should not make his stock recommendation or investment based solely on this source.

 Though the information is provided by insiders, earnings guidance is considered a subjective view on the company’s future financial performance, which is exposed to uncertainties and risks.
-Besides, companies do not guarantee that the goals and results defined in the earnings guidance will be achieved.
+There is no guarantee that the goals and results contained in the guidance will be achieved.
 The company’s reports are accompanied by cautions and disclaimers regarding the guidance and forward-looking statements to prevent any legal issues.

 In the U.S., companies are protected by the Private Securities Litigation Reform Act (PSLRA).
 Under the law, they cannot be held liable for failing to achieve the goals and expectations outlined in the earnings guidance.